Implement a new Governance Structure for HR

 Outcome – Coordination and Alignment of HR Projects, Priorities and Structures

-In spring 2022, the President and Vice-President (PVP) group approved a new internal HR Governance structure, intended to enable stronger integration, planning and coordination of HR service delivery.
+The President and Vice-President (PVP) group approved a new internal HR Governance structure, intended to enable stronger integration, planning and coordination of HR service delivery.
 HR Governance fosters partnerships between University and Human Resources in support of McMaster’s vision, institutional priorities, and strategic framework.

 This new framework has been key to decision making, alignment and information sharing.
 It supports the University’s mission by building shared understanding on specific and broader community HR issues and enables an integrated approach to collaboration on and align HR strategy and operations with University’s overall objectives.